Make sure you know how to use your inhaler properly.

 |Chest infections, skin bruises||If troublesome, speak with your doctor|

-Using high doses of inhaled steroids over a long time may aggravate mental health problems, and also be a risk factor for some eye problems and osteoporosis.
+Using high doses of inhaled steroids over a long time may aggravate mental health problems, and also be a risk factor for some eye problems and for 'thinning' of the bones (osteoporosis).
 Also, children who use an inhaled steroid over a long time should have their growth monitored.
 If you are concerned about any of these rare effects, you should discuss them with your doctor.

 If you experience any other symptoms which you think may be due to the inhaler, speak with your doctor or pharmacist.